Home

 In general we can write

-with a range equal to (b a).
-To get an interval as precise as possible as possible one would prefer an interval with the least value of (b a).
-Hence, in the above mentioned four statements the first interval is more precise than the other three.
+with a range equal to $$\left( {b – a} \right)$$.
+To get an interval as precise as possible one would prefer an interval with the lowest value of $$\left( {b – a} \right)$$.
+Hence, in the above mentioned four statements, the first interval is more precise than the other three.
 In the forthcoming discussion we will try to construct confidence intervals with the least possible length.